-- Metrology, - Fair Trading, - Product Safety (including Age Restricted Products), - Animal Health and welfare and Feed Hygiene,
+- Metrology, - Product Safety (including Age Restricted Products), - · Animal Health and welfare and Feed Hygiene,

-The Trading Standards Service through the role of the NETSA Executive also continued to recognise that there are also a number of partnership groups, which due to the nature of service provision across the twelve local authorities in the region, are formed with representation from both Environmental Health services as well as Trading Standards services.
+The Trading Standards Service through the role of the NETSA Executive also continued to recognise that there are also several partnership groups, which due to the nature of service provision across the twelve local authorities in the region, are formed with representation from both Environmental Health services as well as Trading Standards services.
 Specifically, these include groups around Companion Animals, Licensing (alcohol, gambling, taxis, and street trading) and Food Safety law.